ARte-team/ARte/Evaluation.md

 ## User Experience
-User experience is the second main aspect to be considered for the two web apps.
+User experience is the first main aspect to be considered for the two web apps.
 It needs to be polish, understandable, responsive, but also interesting and accessible:

 - **Usability**: nobody wants to wait to much for an animation to appear, for an action to be performed or a web page to be loaded.
 Also features needs to happen without bugs.
 - **Simplicity**: app must be intuitive for both types of user.
 Understandable use of features and and easily identifiable position are again something that has to be considered.